-To start this comparison, first, we will take a look at the fees charged for dealing in the UK.
-It's important to note that not only is there the cost to place the trade, but most share dealing brokers also charge a monthly, quarterly, or annual management fee depending on the type and size of your portfolio.
-We assessed both to provide a single star rating for cost.
+Our comparison begins with the fees charged for dealing shares in the UK and being a client.
+The two main charges to focus on include the cost to place each trade alongside the monthly, quarterly, or annual management fee charged (varies depending on the type and size of your portfolio).
+We researched both to provide a single star rating for cost.
 Alliance Trust Savings's score is 4.00 stars versus Charles Stanley Direct's 3.50 stars.

-Cost aside, we can now turn our focus to popular tools and features investors prefer in the UK.
-Account access is certainly at the top of the list, and Charles Stanley Direct offers clients ISA, ISA - Junior and SIPP while Alliance Trust Savings offers ISA, ISA - Junior, SIPP and SIPP - Junior.
-Looking at charting, the number of drawing tools and total technical indicators made available are important as well as stock alerts.
-Both brokers offer clients access to the same number of charting tools, 1.
+Account charges aside, we can now compare features and tools investors want in their share dealing accounts.
+Access to the investments is important, and Charles Stanley Direct offers clients ISA, ISA - Junior and SIPP while Alliance Trust Savings offers ISA, ISA - Junior, SIPP and SIPP - Junior.
+Also, some investors require a high-quality charting experience, so the number of drawing tools and total technical indicators made available, as well as stock alerts, are considered.
+Alliance Trust Savings and Charles Stanley Direct offer the same number of charting tools, 1.
 Alliance Trust Savings trails Charles Stanley Direct by 9 total different indicators (for example, moving averages), with Charles Stanley Direct offering 19 and Alliance Trust Savings offering 10.
-Charles Stanley Direct offers basic stock alerts while Alliance Trust Savings does not.
-Finally, for conducting research while share dealing, having access to mutual fund research reports is also helpful.
-Alliance Trust Savings has fund research reports, Charles Stanley Direct doesn't.
+Charles Stanley Direct makes basic stock alerts available to clients, while Alliance Trust Savings does not.
+Lastly, for researching mutual funds while share dealing, being able to view a research report can be helpful.
+Alliance Trust Savings offers fund research reports while Charles Stanley Direct does not.

 Overall, between Alliance Trust Savings and Charles Stanley Direct, Alliance Trust Savings is the winner

 Alliance Trust Savings Review